 [By using this command, user Ashish’s permissions on the Salary_detail table have been removed. ]

-Stands for Transaction Control Language.
-Mainly these TCL commands deal with the transactions in a database.
-TCL commands are only used with DML commands like INSERT, UPDATE, and DELETE because these commands are not automatically committed in a database.
+TCL commands mainly deal with the transactions in a database.
+They only work along with DML commands like INSERT, UPDATE, and DELETE, as they cannot automatically commit to a database.

 TCL commands are COMMIT, ROLLBACK, and SAVEPOINT.